Azure/azureml-examples/sdk/python/foundation-models/system/docs/component_docs/image_finetune/transformers_finetune_component.md

     Specify the metric to use to compare two different models.
 If left empty, will be chosen automatically based on the task type and model selected.
 It could be one of [`loss`, `f1_score_macro`, `accuracy`, `precision_score_macro`, `recall_score_macro`, `iou`, `iou_macro`, `iou_micro`, `iou_weighted`].

-    If selecting by yourself, use iou_* metrics in case of multi-label classification task.
+    If selecting by yourself, use iou_* metrics only in case of multi-label classification task.
+    Generally, `accuracy` is chosen for multi-class classification task, and `iou` is chosen for multi-label classification task.

 8. _apply_augmentations_ (bool, optional)